Josh Jacobs rallies Raiders past Bears 24-21

 Then Oakland fumbled at the goal line when going in for the go-ahead score, needed a replay review to overturn a fumble on a successful fake punt on the game-winning drive and then intercepted Chicago backup Chase Daniel with 1:14 to go to seal the victory.

+”We know everyone counted us out,” quarterback Derek Carr said. ”We knew no one would pick us to win this football game.
+And we hadn’t really proven anything for them to pick us, right?
+But it just shows you the grit and determination of our young guys.”

-It sure didn’t come easy but made Oakland’s weeklong stay in London a successful one, ended by a satisfying victory in their first game against the Bears since dealing star edge rusher Khalil Mack to Chicago before last season.
+It sure didn’t come easy but the Raiders earned a satisfying victory in its first game against Chicago since dealing star edge rusher Khalil Mack to Chicago before last season.

 That trade has come under heavy scrutiny as Mack led the Bears to the playoffs last year while the Raiders struggled.
-But Oakland came out ahead this day with Mack’s only big play coming when he recovered a botched pitch by Derek Carr that sparked Chicago’s third-quarter comeback.
+But Oakland came out ahead this day with Mack’s only big play coming when he recovered a fumble after Jacobs went the wrong way on a pitch that sparked Chicago’s third-quarter comeback.

 The Bears turned that turnover into a 1-yard run by David Montgomery and got two TD passes from Daniel to Allen Robinson in the third quarter to take a 21-17 lead.